The Need for Transformational Leaders in Procurement

 Four key factors define transformational leaders: idealized influence, inspirational motivation, intellectual stimulation, and individualized consideration (Northouse, 2013).
 We discuss how each of these factors influence supply chain leadership.

-1. Idealized influence: this factor, which is sometimes simply called charisma, refers to the emotional component of leadership.
+This factor, which is sometimes simply called charisma, refers to the emotional component of leadership.
 Leaders become role models for followers who place trust in them and want to emulate them.
 Here the leader provides the followers with a vision and a sense of mission.

 An example of idealized leadership in a supply chain context is that of Toyota and its Lean philosophy.
 Here, Toyota has led the way with a very clear set of principles and practices, which suppliers at multiple tiers have tried to emulate.
 Toyota, on the other hand, has provided guidelines and support so that suppliers can achieve their full potential.
 The idealized influence of Toyota has become so solid and durable that it has reached many organizations outside their supply chain, even beyond the automotive industry.

-2. Inspirational motivation: Transformational leaders are able to motivate their followers around a shared vision of the future, convey a team spirit, and raise performance expectations.
+Transformational leaders are able to motivate their followers around a shared vision of the future, convey a team spirit, and raise performance expectations.

 IKEA’s efforts to create a more sustainable supply chain provide a good example of an organization that has provided inspirational motivation to members of its wood supply chain.
 As one of the world’s largest consumers of wood, IKEA has a responsibility for sustainable growth.
 While wood is a renewable raw material, it takes a long time to replace a tree and this presents IKEA and its suppliers with a challenge that is both environmental and economic.
 In response, they have developed a sustainability strategy with clear goals and responsibilities.